Chalarangelo/30-seconds-of-code/README.md

 Returns the lowest index at which value should be inserted into array in order to maintain its sort order.

 Check if the array is sorted in descending order (loosely).
-Use `Array.findIndex()` to find the appropriate index where the element should be inserted.
+Use `Array.prototype.findIndex()` to find the appropriate index where the element should be inserted.

 ```js
 const sortedIndex = (arr, n) => {